sempr-tk/sempr_ros/README.md

 ### SEMPR-GUI (client)

-Use `rosrun sempr_ros gui` to start the gui.
-This will wait for required services (which are provided by the server) in the `sempr` namespace.
+If not otherwise specified, the launchfile also starts the gui.
+But you can also use `rosrun sempr_ros gui` to start more instances of it.
+The gui will wait for required services (which are provided by the server) in the `sempr` namespace.

 ### Editing rules